Andrea Coyle’s Violin & Viola Studio, LLC

 - Attend all lessons, group classes, recitals, and studio events

-- Listen to and follow the directions of the teacher and parent
+- Listen to and follow the directions from the teacher and parent

 - Do your best